AI Team OS

 "I manage 40 client accounts and I lose track of who needs a follow-up, what we last discussed, and when their contract renews.
 I'm running this in a spreadsheet and it's starting to break."

-Get a Technical Specification
+Step 2: Get a Technical Specification

 Your agent produces a complete spec document — core features, data model, user roles, tech stack recommendation, and estimated build time.
 This is what you hand to a developer.